Jedidiah82/Analytics-GIS-GeoAI-Portfolio/docs/index.md

 </p>

 <p align="center">
-  <em>Operating at the intersection of data, geography, and security to deliver intelligence-driven solutions for public health and infrastructure resilience.</em>
+  <em>Driving intelligence-led solutions at the intersection of data, geography, and security for public health and infrastructure resilience.</em>
 </p>

 <p align="center">